h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 The infogram function follows the standard modeling interface in H2O, where the user specifies the following data variables: ``x``, ``y``, ``training_frame``, ``validation_frame``.
 In addition to the standard set of arguments, the infogram features several new, arguments, which are all optional:

-- **protected_columns**: Columns that contain features that are sensitive and need to be protected (legally, or otherwise), if applicable.
-These features (e.g. race, gender, etc) should not drive the prediction of the response.

 - **algorithm**: Machine learning algorithm used to build the infogram.
 Options include:

  - ``"AUTO"`` (GBM).
 This is the default.